 You could be denied boarding and miss your holiday, business trip, or other important reason for travelling.
 Added to that, you will have wasted money on tickets you can’t use.

 This public awareness campaign is part of Project IDEA.
-Running from 2019 to 2020, Project IDEA is funded by the European Union’s Internal Security Fund – Police.
+Running from February 2019 to April 2022, Project IDEA was funded by the European Union’s Internal Security Fund – Police.